PedanticHacker/ReChess/README.md

 There are also many functionalities you can utilize:

 - navigate through moves of the game by scrolling the mouse wheel
-- play against the latest version of the Stockfish chess engine
+- play against the latest version of the Stockfish engine
 - analyze a position
-- load a UCI chess engine
+- load an engine
 - flip the board
-- force the chess engine to make a move
+- force the engine to make a move
-- paste a FEN from the clipboard by double-clicking the FEN viewer
+- paste a FEN from the clipboard by double-clicking the FEN editor
 - select from one of the dark or light styles

 ## Which chess variants are supported?